 - hearing alert

-- Targeting based (push doors, turn lights, access buttons)
+- targeting based tasks (push doors, turn lights, access buttons)

 - Task training step-by-step instructions for numerous tasks including commonly requested tasks like anxiety alert, deep pressure therapy and more.

 - Behavior and training needed for public access, how to prepare dogs and owners for challenges and how to assess public access readiness

 - Service dog program challenges such as matching recipients with dogs, providing education to recipients, supporting working teams and more!

 - How to support working teams to ensure the dog’s training is maintained